Get exclusive money-saving offers and guides

 Portable contents insurance is sometimes referred to as personal effects cover or personal valuables cover.
-Usually available as an option under your home and contents insurance policy, portable contents insurance allows you to cover items that you regularly take with you when you leave the house and which may not be covered under ordinary contents insurance.
+Usually available as an option under your home and contents insurance policy, portable contents insurance allows you to cover items that you regularly take with you when you leave the house, which may not be covered under ordinary contents insurance.
 These items are usually quite valuable and often some of your most prized possessions.

 Items that could be covered under this kind of policy include smartphones, jewellery, handbags, cameras and even bicycles.
 With portable contents insurance in place, you can enjoy extra protection against accidental loss or damage to your valuable possessions, in or away from home.
 It offers the peace of mind that if any of your portable valuables are lost, stolen or damaged, you’ll be covered for repair or replacement.